 I know I’m not the only one who struggles to find the motivation to get the things done that we need to do every day.
 Some days (or for some of you maybe it’s most days) it can be hard to find the motivation just to get out of bed, let alone make it into work or take care of the errands that you’ve been pushing off for weeks.

-Well, I’m here to tell you that you are not alone and that’s a fairly common struggle that many people have.
+Well, I’m here to tell you that you are not alone and that this is a fairly common struggle that many people have.
 Don’t get down on yourself about it.

 Throughout this article, I’ll share with you some of my experiences and the things that have helped me find motivation when there was none left to find.
 I hope you’ll share with me what helps you in times like these too.

 I’m a huge procrastinator when it comes to cleaning.
 It’s not that cleaning is super difficult or that my house is very messy.
 I simply lack the desire or motivation to keep up with it.

 The times when I’m most successful at cleaning my house is when I have some kind of outside motivator to get it cleaned (someone is coming over or I’m leaving on vacation soon).
 So, sometimes I’ll invite people over just to give myself the motivation to clean and keep up with it.

 Eating healthy is too much work